Nerwyn/material-rounded-theme/README.md

 ## Material You Colors

 This theme supports Material You color theming!
 Create a helper template sensor named `Material Rounded Base Color` that returns the hex code of your preferred base color.
 The accent and primary color will be calculated using it, retaining your color's hue and saturation but altering it's luminance.
-The entity ID should be `sensor.material_rounded_base_color`.

 To create a template sensor helper: